The Different Pillars of User Authentication

 • SameSite attribute (helps prevent CSRF)

-OAuth, or open authorization, is an authorization standard introduced around 2006.
+OAuth 2.0, also known as open authorization, is an authorization standard introduced around 2012.
 It was designed as a means of granting access to a set of resources, like user data from a third party.
-However, it is commonly used as a secure method of authentication, as many large organizations implement the standard as social logins.
-This allows developers to offload the implementation of authentication logic to a third party.
-Here’s how the flow works:
+However, in tandem with OpenID Connect, it is commonly used as a secure method of authentication, as many large organizations implement the standard as social logins. (login with Facebook, etc.) This allows developers to offload the burden of implementing authentication logic to a third party.

-OAuth uses a combination of client ID, access token, and occasionally refresh token (typically a string of 32-64 hexadecimal characters) to verify the client from which the request is being made, and provide user data (name, email, profile picture) to your site.
-These tokens are then stored on the backend of your site, along with the provided user data for future use.
-While OAuth provides a secure and convenient way to handle authentication, it does come with some drawbacks.
+OAuth 2.0 w/ OIDC uses a combination of a client ID (your application/website’s unique identifier), access token, and occasionally a refresh token (used to obtain a new access token once expired) to verify the client/application/website from which the request is being made.
+Once validated by the third party, user data, also known as claims (name, email, profile picture, etc.) is provided.
+These tokens are then typically stored on the backend of your site for future use.
+While OAuth 2.0 with OIDC provides a secure and convenient way to handle authentication, like most technologies, there’s always a tradeoff.

 1. You are somewhat vendor-locked to the third party, as they manage the authentication flow.

-2. If the user decides to delete their account with the third-party, they will have no direct way of accessing their content on your site.
+2. If the user decides to delete their account with the third-party, they will have no direct way of accessing their content on your site, unless an alternative method of authentication is provided.

-Typically, in large production applications, both traditional and social login methods of authentication are provided for this reason.
+Typically, in large production applications, both session-based and OAuth 2.0 methods of authentication are provided for this reason.